About the Fishery

 Suitable accommodation should indicate their commitment to local angling by offering many essential extras like a free smoke house for anglers, rod racks in all rooms, freezing and fish cleaning facilities, Didymo cleaning station (see Bio-security section below), a website with loads of fishy info and regular fishing reports, waders and boots available, flies for sale, even provide their own river map of all the pools, latest local fishing magazines, etc.

-The best more considerate establishments even have a raft (as well as bikes) available for guests… so it makes good sense to always stay with them if you want your fishing to improve.
+The best more considerate establishments even have a single person raft available for guests…particularly suited to our trophy lake - Lake Otamangakau.
+So it makes good sense to always stay with them if you want your fishing to improve.
 If they are prepared to go to those lengths to satisfy anglers requirements then you know you must be in good hands.
 There will be other anglers also staying there to swap lies.

 Rods, reels, lines, flies are discussed separately below.
 Generally the Tongariro is the most forgiving of rivers.
 All manner of fly fishing equipment has been used and all can be successful.
 Some anglers naturally prefer to bring lots of equipment and that is fine but you can get away with just the most simple basic gear.
 A fishing vest holding all the usual paraphernalia is normal as a good check to make sure you have not forgotten anything.